-That the District Council would investigate one site at a time within the existing budget (in accordance with priority ranking previously identified) and conclude each investigation before commencing any further investigation.

-- That where remediation is required the options are considered on a site specific basis and further reports be brought for consideration as necessary.
+- That the District Council would investigate one site at a time (in accordance with priority ranking previously identified) and conclude each investigation before commencing any further investigation. - That where remediation is required the options are considered on a site specific basis and further reports be brought for consideration as necessary.